Last Updated on February 23, 2026 by maximosecrets

 There are three classes of Tickets, a Service Request, Incident, and a Problem.
 For most Maximo users it is only the Service Request (SR), which is used, and the Service Request application is often used as Maximo’s Service Desk.
 The Service Request is then used for requests, issues, incidents, defects, and other observations that may be made.
-It is common for some of these records to lay dormant in the system, effectively on hold, until a time when it can be addressed, which may be never, the asset might be decommissioned, and the service requests cancelled.
-For example, not all observed defects will be addressed, they may be monitored to see if they deteriorate.
+Some of these records may lay dormant in the system, effectively on hold, until a time when it can be addressed, which may be never, the asset might be decommissioned, and the service requests cancelled.
+Not all observed defects will be addressed; they may be monitored to see if they deteriorate.

-For the Incident and Problem applications you need a license that includes these applications, most likely to be the Health, Safety and Environment (HSE) add-on.
-The three applications are based on views over the same TICKET table.
-The HSE add-on also has two applications Defects and Investigations, which use the Incidents and Problems objects, respectively.
+For the Incident and Problem applications you need to install the Health, Safety and Environment (HSE) add-on.
+They exist in the Service Desk module with Service Requests, but the Service Requests application also exists in the Work Orders module.
+The three applications are based on views over the same TICKET table, with Incidents and Problems having a few extra features.

-As the name suggests a Ticket Template is a template for a Service Request, Incident or Problem, and it also supports Defects and Investigations.
-Think of a ticket template as being similar to a job plan with respect to a work order.
+As the name suggests a Ticket Template is a template for a Service Request, Incident or Problem.
+Think of a ticket template like a job plan with respect to a work order.
+If you have the HSE add-on installed, you will also find that the ticket template supports Defects and Investigations which are based on the Incidents and Problems objects respectively.

 Ticket Template